.

 • Age: The risk of death goes up as you age, making it more costly for insurers to cover you.

-• Gender: Women tend to live longer than men.
-Men will typically pay more for a life insurance policy.
+• Sex: Women tend to live longer than men.
+Men will typically pay higher life insurance premiums.

 • Health: The poorer your health, the more you'll pay (includes pre-existing health conditions like diabetes or high blood pressure).

-• Lifestyle risk factors: Risky hobbies or jobs will raise your insurance policy rates.
+• Lifestyle risk factors: Engaging in risky hobbies (think skydiving and SCUBA diving) or jobs will result in higher insurance policy rates.

 • Coverage amount: The more coverage you get, the higher your premiums will be.